CastroForGeorgia/GA-5/content/_campaign/welcome-hub/about-the-campaign/governance-model.md

+---
+layout: welcome-hub-page
+title: "Open Governance Model | Andres Castro Campaign"
+description: "Learn how our campaign makes decisions transparently through open governance.
+From proposing ideas to implementation, see exactly how democracy works in practice."
+---

 # How Decisions Are Made — Our Open Governance Model 🗳️

 In our campaign, transparency and democracy aren't just slogans—they shape every decision we make.
 Here's exactly how our open-source governance model works, explained simply and clearly: